RobinKessels/dotfiles/README.md

 - [Rectangle](https://rectangleapp.com/): Move and resize windows using keyboard shortcuts
 - [Lazygit](https://github.com/jesseduffield/lazygit): terminal based git ui (there is a plugin for neovim)

-Purpose:
+## Purpose

 The main idea behind this setup is to be able to navigate to your most used applications without having to search for them.
+Instead we rely on a combination of keybindings and workspaces for to have applications in fixed place.

 It is an attempt at a non-cluttered workspace, focused on use for 1 monitor.
 However it can be adapted for use in a multi-screen setup.

 ## Goal